-Exit Counseling is required for all Direct Loan borrowers who enroll for less than 6credit hours per semester or leave UMFK for any reason.
+Exit Counseling is required for all Direct Loan borrowers who enroll for less than 6 credit hours per semester or leave UMFK for any reason.
 Exit Counseling will provide useful information regarding the repayment process, deferment, forbearance, and in-school deferment.
 The session is required even if the student plans to return to UMFK in the future, or transfers to another school.
 A “UMFK-Hold” will be placed on the student’s UMFK account until the student’s Exit obligation has been met.
 A “Hold” may prevent the student from acquiring an official academic grade transcript, receiving a diploma and registering for classes at UMFK, as well as other University of Maine campuses.
 Exit counseling can be completed online at: www.studentloans.gov.
 An FSA ID is required to login.

 You may contact Direct Loans at: 1-800-557-7394, or go to studentloans.gov.